Lendzin/1dv610/README.md

 ---

 1. Moving all files of the project to the location where you would present the data to your server.
-    For Ubuntu, the HTML folder would work wonders. (assuming you have setup your server correctly)
+    <br>For Ubuntu, the HTML folder would work wonders. (assuming you have setup your server correctly)

 2. Following the "SETUP FOR DATABASE".